-where $N_a$ is the average number of VRBs which one vehicle must occupy in advance to collide with the PL. $N_a$ is approximately equal to 1 in low vehicle density while greater than 1 in high vehicle density, which can be written as
+where $N_a$ is the average number of VRBs which one vehicle must occupy in advance to collide with PL. $N_a$ is approximately equal to 1 in low vehicle density while being greater than 1 in high vehicle density, which can be written as

-where $h$ is the number of VRBs between the VRB that one vehicle has occupied and the VRB that the PL will select.
+where $h$ is the number of VRBs between the VRB that one vehicle has occupied and the VRB that both PL and this vehicle will select.
 If $N_r$ is large enough, the approximate value of $N_a$ is given by

 Therefore, the collision probability for the resource selection collision is

 We can substitute equation (\ref{eq:P_r}) and (\ref{eq:P_s}) into (\ref{eq:P_c^sr_1}) and get the following equation by using binomial theorem: